ya332/CS583-final-project/README.md

 5. Save those 28 hash codes as Gaussian Blurred ‘GB’ images. **DONE**
 6. Now create the malicious content/adversarial attacks by doing the following to all 28 images.
 	* Cropping (so that hair and neck doesn’t show up and just face appears)
 	* Adding text on images (a simple text -unfortunately it is too early to determine the font size, font type or color, but we anticipate to add something simple such as a black text across the image saying ‘copyrighted’.
-Since we are aiming for robust face image detection, font size or font color shouldn’t matter on theory)
+Since we are aiming for robust face image detection, font size or font color shouldn’t matter on theory) **IN PROGRESS**
-	* Rotating images 180 degrees(so upside down)
+	* Rotating images 180 degrees(so upside down) **DONE**
-	* Rotating images 45 degrees(Crop the black pixels at the sides if the image is no longer rectangular)
+	* Rotating images 45 degrees(Crop the black pixels at the sides if the image is no longer rectangular) **IN PROGRESS**
 7. Use the above altered images as the test dataset
 8. Compute hash values for the test dataset.
 9. Test if the test dataset images are detected as duplicates of the baseline images or as duplicates of the ‘GB’ images.